free5ty1e/primestationone/reference/txt/installfresh.md

 pushd ~ && rm -rf primestationone && git clone https://github.com/free5ty1e/primestationone.git && primestationone/bin/installPrimeStationOneFiles.sh && popd && finishPrimestationInstall.sh
 ```

+...You will end up in a RetroPie dialog about the PS3 controller, just press Enter to continue.

-...you will end up in the audio mixer `alsamixer`, in which I recommend you crank your volume up from 40% to 100% with the `UP` arrow before pressing `ESC` to exit and save.
+Then, you might want to run the audio mixer `alsamixer` (either by typing that or choosing it in Emulationstation under Audio), in which I recommend you crank your volume up from 40% to 100% with the `UP` arrow before pressing `ESC` to exit and save.
+Then probably turn your TV volume down before starting a game.
+Wow, you have plenty of volume :o

 ### Building emulators from source / downloading binaries (RetroPie)